 - Place the chicken meatballs on parchment paper before baking so they don't stick.

-If you’ve tried these pesto meatballs or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+If you’ve tried these chicken pesto meatballs or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Chicken Pesto Meatballs